Housing Agreement 2012-13Version 1.13

 b.
 When you leave, whether at or prior to the Ending Date, the Premises, including, but not limited to: the windows, bathroom, patios, balconies, and kitchen appliances in the Common Areas, must be clean and in good repair and condition, reasonable wear excepted.

-If you do not clean the unit, if you damage the appliances, or if you remove the appliances/furniture you are liable for reasonable charges to complete such cleaning, repair or replacement and an improper move-out fine.
+If you do not clean the unit, if you damage the appliances, or if you remove the appliances/furniture you are liable for reasonable charges to complete such cleaning, repair or replacement.
 You should schedule a walk-through with our staff prior to your move out.

 If you do not accompany our staff, you agree to accept our assessment of d